Adrilaw/C2-PowerShell-Telegram-RAT/README.md

 🎥 https://www.youtube.com/watch?v=UQrcOj63S2o - Tutorial to create Bot

-# About Author
+# ✍🏼 About Author

-I Dodin Mel-Adrien built this as an intern , to demonstrate my understanding of using apis to bypass windows security  for vulnerability assesment and penetration testing .
+I'm Dodin Mel-Adrien also know as Kidpentester/Adrilaw I built this as an intern , to demonstrate the use of telegram to gain access in a windows pc without being detected this , this tool was designed for vulnerability assesment and penetration testing .
-# Ideas
+# Ceedits

 🔥 https://github.com/FebVeg/TGRS